Parga: History

 During Ottoman rule in Epirus, the inhabitants of Parga displayed continuous support for Greek revolutionary activities.
 Apart from brief periods of Ottoman possession, the town remained in Venetian hands until the Fall of the Republic of Venice in 1797.
 It then passed to France.
 As the relations of France with Ali Pasha deteriorated over his ambitions against the mainland exclave of Parga, the French twice considered using the men of their Albanian regiment against the mainland, but nothing came of these plans.
 The leading figure of political life of Parga in this transitional period was Hasan Çapari, strong adversary of Ali Pasha and very wealthy landowner from nearby Margariti, who in 1807 sought Russian support, claiming that the Royal Navy "were harassing the residents of Parga".
 In 1812 the adjacent settlement of Agia that belonged to Parga was captured by Ottoman general Daut Bey, the nephew of Ali Pasha.
 He then massacred and enslaved the local population.
 Daut was killed during the following siege against Parga.
 In 1815, with the fortunes of the French failing, the citizens of Parga revolted against French rule and sought the protection of the British.
 In 1819, the British ceded control the city to Ali Pasha of Ioannina (the subject of Francesco Hayez's later painting The Refugees of Parga) in exchange for a monetary settlement, and it later passed to full Ottoman rule.
 This decision was highly unpopular among the population of Parga, a predominantly Greek inhabited and extremely pro-Venetian settlement.
 Parga then ceased to provide a refuge for Klephts and Souliotes and many residents of Parga moved to nearby Corfu rather than live under Ottoman rule.
 As such Parga was completely abandoned by its inhabitants after the British departure and its handover to Ali Pasha in 1819.
 Ali Pasha brought local Albanian speakers from Chameria to repopulate Parga.
-At 1830 Ottoman general Kutahi pasha in his attempt to restore rule and justice in the region invited the people of Parga to return to their homeland.
+In 1830, Kutahi, in his attempt to restore rule and justice in the region, invited the people of Parga to return to their homeland.